New Features in Xcode 5

 You can view bot integration results in Xcode 5, drilling into build and test failures to find and fix the problem.

-For more information about continuous integration, see Xcode Continuous Integration Guide.
+For more information about continuous integration, see Xcode Server and Continuous Integration Guide.

 Debug gauges have been added to the debug navigator to show real-time memory, CPU activity, energy use, iCloud, and OpenGL data with very low overhead.
 This improves the visibility of program data and provides key indicators for application performance debugging.